 Computing is an integral part of everyday life and will play an immeasurable part in our children’s futures.
 This means that we need to ensure that our children grow up acquiring the skills, knowledge and understanding to use various forms of ICT in order to prepare them for life ahead.

-The computing curriculum at Whitehouse Community Primary School is designed to progressively develop children’s skills in computing.
-It is our intention to enable children to find, explore, analyse, exchange and present information.
+The inclusive computing curriculum at Whitehouse Community Primary School is designed to progressively develop children’s skills in computing.
+It is our intention to enable all children to find, explore, analyse, exchange and present information.
 We focus on developing the skills necessary for children to be able to use information in a perceptive and effective way.
 Computing skills are a major factor in enabling children to be confident, creative and independent learners and it is our intention that children have every opportunity to achieve this.
-We want children to know more, remember more and understand more in computing so that they leave primary school computer literate and with confidence to continue learning in the fast-changing world of technology.
+We want children to know more, remember more and understand more in computing so that they leave primary school computer literate and with confidence and aspirations to continue learning in the fast-changing world of technology.

 Implementation of our Computing Provision